-Croatia: Tender for the TPP Urinj modernization announced19.
-December 2013. / SEE Energy News
+Croatia: Tender for the TPP Urinj modernization announced, SEE Energy News

 Tendering for a feasibility study drafting of modernization of TPP Rijeka (Urinj) location will be published next month, we find out from the Croatian Power Utility Company (HEP).
 According the HEP representative, Mirela Klanac, the study should be completed by the middle of 2014th and all decision variants will be reviewed and evaluated according the project task set up.